sezinkarasu/deceptionbench-llama-qwen-eval/readme.md

 L1-baseline condition.
 This table draws on the same underlying qwen3:8b response pool and may be affected similarly, but I haven't independently re-audited it.

-The original paper reports ~20-point self/other gaps for models like GPT-4o and Gemini, attributing this to self-serving bias, and identifies the Claude family as an exception with minimal gap.
-Both llama3.1:8b and qwen3:8b show small gaps (~2 pts) in my data, patterning closer to the paper's Claude-family results than its GPT/Gemini results — neither model shows a strong egoistic bias under self-framing in this dataset.
+The original paper reports a 20% self/other gap for models like GPT-4o and Gemini, attributing this to self-serving bias, and identifies the Claude family as an exception with minimal gap.
+Both llama3.1:8b and qwen3:8b show small gaps (2%) in my data, patterning closer to the paper's Claude-family results than its GPT/Gemini results — neither model shows a strong egoistic bias under self-framing in this dataset.